+Crane machinery mainly includes truck cranes, crawler cranes and tower cranes.
+In China, according to CCMA, sales revenue of truck cranes accounted for 51.4% of the sales revenues in the crane machinery sector in 2010, representing the largest contributor in that sector.
 In the crane machinery sector, according to CCMA, XCMG, Zoomlion, Sany Group and Fuwa Heavy Industry Co., Ltd. are the four primary manufacturers.
 XCMG and Zoomlion account for the majority of the truck cranes market share.
 Zoomlion is China's largest tower crane manufacturer (including medium- to large-capacity tower cranes) while other manufacturers of tower cranes are of much smaller sizes.
 In addition, the four primary competitors account for approximately 90% of the crawler crane market share.
 The following table sets forth the major crane machinery manufacturers in China and their respective market share in 2011 as measured by total sales volume or sales revenue:

 Crawler Crane

 XCMG 49.1% 21.8%

-Zoomlion
+Zoomlion 26.5% 26.6% 22.4%

 Sany Group

 Fuwa Heavy Industry Co., Ltd. 1.5% 22.4%

+Total Sales Volume in China (units) 35,457 2,028 54,248